 Singapore has also embraced the rising sector of AgeTech to help the country improve the quality of life and levels of social engagement of its elderly population.
-AgeTech technologies, which encompasses any digital technology that aid the elderly, are being rapidly adopted by medical institutions and nursing homes across the nation.
+AgeTech technologies, which encompass any digital technology that aids the elderly, are being rapidly adopted by medical institutions and nursing homes across the nation.

 Much of Singapore’s Longevity-progressiveness stems from its meritocratic governmental structure.
 As a city-state, the nation is highly adept at efficiently and effectively implementing sweeping industry development and progressive social policy initiatives and reforms.
 This property makes it an ideal candidate to create a government-driven Longevity Industry national development plan, with potential of become a thriving international Longevity biotech hub.
 These combined advances make Singapore a natural subject for Aging Analytics Agency’s analyses and targeted reports.